langhongyu/tutoraid-legal/terms.md

 ## 4. User Data

 All data you enter in TutorAid is stored locally on your device.
+If you are signed in to iCloud, your data may be synced across your devices via Apple's iCloud service.
 You are responsible for maintaining backups of your data.
-We are not liable for any data loss resulting from device failure, app deletion, or any other cause.
+We are not liable for any data loss resulting from device failure, app deletion, iCloud sync issues, or any other cause.

 ---